OriginalityAI/Amazon-reviews-study/readme.md

 ### Key Findings

-- Roughly 400% rise in `aiContent` trend from 2022 to 2023.
+- Roughly 400% increase in `aiContent` trend from 2022 to 2023.
 Chat GPT launched on November 30, 2022.
 - Correlation between `aiContent` and `ratingSeverity`, `ratingScore` and `isVerified`.
-- Negative correlation(~-6%) between `helpfulScore` and `aiContent`.
+- Negative correlation between `helpfulScore` and `aiContent`.

 # Conclusion